 Bringing it back to everyone is writing, I admit it: I am one of those people who winces when I see something published (and stay published) with glaring typos – be it a blog, a news story or even a Facebook post.
 When I see a potentially great story full of incorrect plurals and misspellings, I feel cheated.
 I feel sad for the story – like the story wasn’t loved enough to be cleaned up before being sent out into the world.
 As if the person holding the story didn’t love it enough to run spell check or go back after posting to edit.

 We all have stories.
 (No one, it should be noted, has storie’s or story’s.
 No one.)
 We can all write – we all should write, in my opinion.
-Writing is powerful – it shows us who we are.
-It strips us down.
-All our bullshit and beauty stare back at us from the page.
+Writing strips us down and shows us who we are.
+All our bullshit and beauty stare back at us from the page when we sit back and read our work.
 There we are.
 How marvelous.

 Out of respect for all that is sacred, write!
 Get it out.
 Make your mess.
-Don’t feel compelled to always hit “publish” or “share.”
+Don’t feel compelled to always publish or share.

 If you choose to share, clean it up.
 Out of respect for your voice and your story, share it in its best possible light.